For Better or For Worse by Lynn Johnston for December 11, 2018

 2. P1010004

-KA7DRE Premium Member almost 6 years ago
+KA7DRE Premium Member about 6 years ago

 I would much rather get an animated card in my E-Mail than to receive a paper card any day.
 Sticking to the electronic medium is much cheaper and faster to handle this stuff !